dev-pt1/Node-JS-Learning/README.md

    Events : Events are actions that trigger functions Streams : Streams are continuous flows of data that can be read or written piece by piece.

+5. HTTP Module & Basic Server

+   HTTP Module : HTTP module in Node.js is a built-in library used to create web servers that handle requests and send responses.